 Bring more color into your garden with the help of fall flowers that grow well in the autumn season.
 Plant violas and pansies and buy bulbs before the most beautiful ones are sold out.
 However, wait for the temperatures to cool before you plant them.
 If you have goldenrods in your garden, tend to them and add some to your flower arrangements.
 Coneflowers are ideal for gardens that receive a lot of natural light as they could keep them blooming into fall.

 Consider using a fall fertilizer to combat seasonal and perennial weeds in your lawn and garden.
 Spot spray young dandelions and spray perennial weeds like burdock or curly dock with herbicide.
 Look to your local garden center or even a Farmer’s Almanac to determine what is the best time to plant flowers and shrubs in your geographic location.

 Focus on Your Front Patio and Landscaping

 Your front patio is one of the first places buyers see when they visit your home.
 Since it gives the first impression of your home, ensuring it is clean and welcoming is essential.
 If it is warm and welcoming, it will create an at-home feeling.
-For design, inspiration takes a look at these at these patio ideas.
+For design, inspiration takes a look at these patio ideas.